Sanwed/Sanwed/README.md

 I am open for cool job if you'd like to suggest me it.

 ## Tools & Tech
+- AI Integration
-- Vue 3, Nuxt 3, TypeScript;
+- Vue 3, Nuxt 3/4, TypeScript;
 - Tailwind, SASS/SCSS, HTML;
-- Figma, GitLab;
+- Figma, GitLab/GitHub;
 - Webpack, Vite
 - Also React and Next.js